 Even though in some ways, time has felt stagnant and we’ve all been challenged in different ways, our collective journeys toward self-discovery may have been expedited by the periods of pause or pandemonium we may have faced.

 Those of you who’ve been around awhile have probably heard us talk about the Enneagram over here before.
 But if you’re new to this hugely popular tool, here is a quick rundown of what it is, and the 9 personality types that make it up.
 Not sure which type you are yet?
-There are a ton of online quizzes to start, but many Enneagram practitioners would urge you to learn about each of the types first, and see which one emerges to you as your own.
-The beauty of the nine types is that they doesn’t place you in a box like a typical personality test might.
+There are a ton of online quizzes to start (this is a free enneagram test) but many Enneagram practitioners would urge you to learn about each of the types first, and see which one emerges to you as your own.
+The beauty of the nine types is that they don’t place you in a box like a typical personality test might.

 Instead, the Enneagram focuses on the desires and fears that motivate certain behaviors, while leaving room for the expressions and variations that make all of us unique.

 Because of this, the Enneagram is a widely used tool to help people better understand the actions of themselves and others.
 By defining how each type behaves in health and in stress, it points you toward greater awareness and healthier living.
-As we dive into this next season of 2020, we want to re-focus on what makes each of us succeed.
-Below are some ideas for how to thrive this fall based on your Enneagram type, and help others feel their best as well.
+As we dive into 2021, we want to re-focus on what makes each of us succeed.
+Now that you know how to figure out your Enneagram type, read on to find out how you can thrive at your optimum, and help others feel their best as well.

 Quick note: I’m not a trained Enneagram expert, but these tips are based on my own research and reading on the topic.
 If you want to dig deeper, there are tons of experts and endless resources on how the Enneagram can be applied to your life.
 Check out the Enneagram Institute’s site for more info, and their quick descriptions on each type excerpted below.
 I also gained inspiration from The Road Back to You, a popular book on the Enneagram.